Popular destination

 The Schoenstatt Shrine

-Thus, this chapel becomes a “covenant chapel”.
+This chapel thus becomes a “covenant chapel”.

 The organ